sapience/xrpl-go/docs/docs/packages/keypairs.md

 func DeriveNodeAddress(pubKey string, alg interfaces.NodeDerivationCryptoAlg) (string, error)
 ```

 Derives a node address from a public key.
-The result is a base58 encoded address, which starts with the character `n`.
+The result is a base58-encoded address, which starts with the character `n`.

 ### Signing